 ASPEN, Colo.
 (Jan.
 2022) — No one likes to leave family at home when going on vacation, and fortunately Aspen caters to those furry, four-legged loved ones.
 Hotels, restaurants, retailers, and even local banks all have amenities specific to dogs traveling with their owners, making Aspen a heavenly spot for man’s best friend.

 PAMPERING YOUR PUP – Many of Aspen’s hotels welcome canine guests with open arms.
 Options for dog-friendly, high-end accommodations include Aspen’s finest.
 The Little Nell, a five-star, five-diamond hotel, indulges their four-legged guests by providing in-room water and food bowls, pet menu selections, plush beds, personalized brass ID tags, a dog walking and sitting service, gourmet treats, and recommendations for groomers and pet-friendly hiking trails.
 There’s even a Puppy Jet Lag Kit if the altitude isn’t suiting your Airedale.
 Expect the same service from the neighboring Residences at the Little Nell.
 Additional canine amenities can be found at St. Regis Aspen Resort and Hotel Jerome.
 Aspen’s original dog-friendly hotel, the Limelight Hotel, continues to welcome four-legged friends with in-room dog bowls and a superb location across from dog-friendly Wagner Park.
 For budget-conscious travelers, the conveniently located Aspen Mountain Lodge is also Fido-friendly.
 Hotel Aspen and Molly Gibson also provide affordable lodging options that are pet-friendly and support the Aspen Animal Shelter with ongoing sponsorships and donations.

 DOG-FRIENDLY DINING – Never dined with your dog?
 The Little Nell’s Living Room and Terrace Bar invite dogs to join their human companions for five-star dining.
 With gourmet selections, the dog menu ensures their taste buds will be tantalized as well.
 In addition, al fresco dining options are plentiful during summer months.
-Grab a to-go salad from The Big Wrap, grab a brew at the dog-friendly Aspen Brewing Company, or sit on the patio at one of the many restaurants in town, where they’ll allow you to tie up your dog on the sideline and give him a bowl of water to boot.
+Grab a to-go salad from The Big Wrap, grab a brew at the dog-friendly Aspen Tap, or sit on the patio at one of the many restaurants in town, where they’ll allow you to tie up your dog on the sideline and give him a bowl of water to boot.